“I’ve been stabbed in the back so many, many times, I don’t have any skin, but that’s just the way it goes.”

 Is it a big deal to forgo performance royalties?
 Not for 99% of artists.
 For ye struggling artists –guess what, there are no performance royalties to speak of.
 So save yourself the $50 fee needed to join ASCAP -at least until such time as you have enough airplay to negotiate better royalties.

-But a culture of distrust plagues the music industry.
-It has grown out of 60 years of corruption and greed and it pervades the music industry now more than it ever did before.
+The biggest challenge facing isongU is how do we build trust with Music Artists.
+A culture of distrust plagues the music industry and nobody can blame artists for having a healthy degree of cynicism.
+Their distrust has grown out of 60 years of corruption and greed that pervades the music industry now more than it ever did before.

-Because our accelerator has not yet launched, I honestly cannot blame musicians if, right now, they do not trust a single word I say.
+Honestly, we cannot blame music artists if, right now, they do not trust a single word we say.